jlangch/venice/doc/readme/macros.md

 => 16
 ```

-The problem can be fixed by palcing the argument evaluation in a `let` expression:
+The problem can be fixed by placing the argument evaluation in a `let` expression:

 ```clojure
 (defmacro square2 [x]